 Pool shower house: The NEW pool shower house has individual stalls containing showers, toilets, and sinks.
 These facilities are open 24 hours a day, please respect quiet hours.
 This shower house is NOT a storm shelter.
+The pool shower house does NOT have lockers for personal items.
 PLEASE DO NOT BRING MONEY OR VALUABLES TO THE POOL.